-The course concentrates on the acquisition of knowledge and the enhancement of skills introduced in previous courses in preparation for interpreting in different settings.
+The course concentrates on the acquisition of knowledge and the enhancement of skills introduced in Courses I-IV in preparation for interpreting in different settings.
 Four interpreting settings are introduced and explored; court interpreting, interpreting with child victims/witnesses; health care interpreting; andH20 interpreting in the violence against women sector.
 Protocols, procedures and techniques necessary for functioning effectively as an interpreter are reviewed and discussed, forming the basis for problem solving exercises.
 A variety of articles and accompanying self study and terminology development activities enrich the course.
 Research and field observation provide context for course content.
 Skill and knowledge development and assessment are supported by role plays and case scenarios.

-Not all courses are offered each term.Spring 2021 registration opens February 1, 2021.
-Fall 2021 registration opens July 5, 2021.
+Not all courses are offered each term.Spring 2023 registration opens February 27, 2023.
+Fall 2023 registration opens July 24, 2023.